LIS

 A. Name and address.

-1. Salespersons and individual brokers shall at all times keep the board informed of their current name and home address.
+1. Salespersons and individual brokers must at all times keep the board informed of their current name and home address.
 Changes of name and address must be reported to the board in writing within 30 calendar days of such change.
-The board shall not be responsible for the licensee's failure to receive notices, communications and correspondence caused by the licensee's failure to promptly notify the board of any change of address.
-A licensee may use a professional name other than a legal name if that professional name is filed with the board prior to its use.
-The professional name shall include the licensee's first or last name and shall not include any titles.
+The board is not responsible for the licensee's failure to receive notices, communications, and correspondence caused by the licensee's failure to promptly notify the board of any change of address.

 B. Discharge or termination of active status.

-2. When any principal broker is discharged or in any way terminates his active status with a firm, it shall be the duty of the firm to notify the board and return the license to the board within three business days of termination or being notified of the status change.
-The firm shall indicate on the license the date of termination, and shall sign the license before returning it.
+2. When any principal broker is discharged or in any way terminates active status with a firm, it is the duty of the firm to notify the board with the licensee name, license number, and date of termination within 10 calendar days of the date of termination.
 See § 54.1-2109 of the Code of Virginia for termination relating to the death or disability of the principal broker.

 Statutory Authority